amorist/awesome/README.md

 ## C

+- [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [redis](https://github.com/antirez/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps.
 - [HarmonyOS](https://github.com/Awesome-HarmonyOS/HarmonyOS) - A curated list of awesome things related to HarmonyOS. 华为鸿蒙操作系统。
 - [shairplay](https://github.com/juhovh/shairplay) - Apple airplay and raop protocol server